AAPL stock continues climb to $3T with new trading highs

 Apple stock (AAPL) recently bucked a year-long trend and set a new record-high closing price.
-Ten days later, investors are looking at a new intraday trading high as well as the highest closing price to date.
+Now investors are looking at a new intraday trading high as well as the highest closing price to date.

 Apple nearly became the first company to close with a $3 trillion company valuation in January 2022, but the peak high didn’t last through intraday trading.
 Apple would go on to lose $1 trillion in value by year’s end due to iPhone supply constraints bottlenecking sales.